IRSB Ecosystem

 Core Contracts

-- SolverRegistry — Solver lifecycle, bond staking (0.1 ETH minimum), slashing, 3-strikes jail, reputation decay (30-day half-life)
+- SolverRegistry — solver lifecycle, bond staking (0.1 ETH minimum), slashing, three-strikes jail, reputation decay (30-day half-life).
+The bond-and-slash economic shape inherits from the staking-and-finality literature, most directly Buterin and Griffith’s Casper FFG design8.

 Delegation & Enforcers (EIP-7702)

-- SpendLimitEnforcer — Daily + per-transaction spend caps with ERC-20 calldata parsing
+beforeHook/execute/afterHookpipeline. - SpendLimitEnforcer — daily plus per-transaction spend caps with ERC-20 calldata parsing.

 Supporting Contracts